content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetDescription()`

 UnsetDescription ensures that no value is present for Description, not even an explicit nil
-### GetName

-`func (o *ContainerContainerPushRepositoryResponse) GetName() string`

-GetName returns the Name field if non-nil, zero value otherwise.

-### GetNameOk

-`func (o *ContainerContainerPushRepositoryResponse) GetNameOk() (*string, bool)`

-GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetName

-`func (o *ContainerContainerPushRepositoryResponse) SetName(v string)`

-SetName sets Name field to given value.

-### GetPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`

-GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

-### GetPulpLastUpdatedOk

-`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

-GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`

-SetPulpLastUpdated sets PulpLastUpdated field to given value.

-### HasPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`

-HasPulpLastUpdated returns a boolean if a field has been set.

 ### GetPulpHref

 `func (o *ContainerContainerPushRepositoryResponse) GetPulpHref() string`